-The three most impactful people in determining the joy, success and fulfillment an employee finds in their job…
+New hires present the best opportunity to put employees on their path to achieve their greatest potential.
+There are three very impactful people in determining the joy, success and fulfillment an employee finds in their job…

-I have discovered that typically none of the these three people fully appreciates the honor and responsibility that is bestowed upon them to have this impact on another human.
+Typically, none of the three appreciates the honor and responsibility bestowed upon them to have this impact on another human.

 I believe these three people are in order:

 New hires often don’t fully appreciate their ability and role in determining their own joy, success and fulfillment at work.
 As leaders, our most important task is to help those we lead appreciate their ability to impact their own destiny.
 By enabling a growth mindset, we let them feel the joy, success and fulfillment they derive from their job.
 We enable them discover their ability to succeed, we are allowing them to get in their own way.
 They can be their own worst enemy or own best champion.

 Sadly, as managers we often overlook the honor and responsibility bestowed upon us in hiring and managing a new hire.
 Each employee does spend more waking hours at work than anywhere else in their life.
 We, as their managers, bear a huge responsibility in making that experience enjoyable, fruitful and fulfilling.
 Successfully helping a team member find fulfillment in their job, we ourselves may derive a great deal from that experience.
 More on the manager’s responsibility at Where to Begin the Journey.

 The first three months can be the most influential in whether new hires find joy, success and fulfillment at work.
 Yes, they themselves and their manager bear a huge responsibility in this endeavor.
 However, success is greatly increased for a new hire when assigned a buddy / mentor.
 Ideally this is someone that works closely with them in a similar role.
 They show them the ropes, they introduce them to people they should know to succeed.
 They help ensure they find their feet in doing their job.